-Last week, I blogged about the latest study that links pesticide exposure in children to ADHD.
-Now, another study has linked repeated pesticide exposure in adults with an increase in the risk of dementia (Alzheimer’s Disease)!
-The study, posted in the May 2010 issue of Neurology, is an observational study and further study is needed to determine if it is a true causal link.
+The study, posted in the peer-reviewed journal Neurology, is an observational study and further study is needed to determine if it is a true causal link.

 The Worst Abusers of Pesticides: Golf Courses